canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ## Actively and Fairly Consider Open Source Software

-Be aware that open source software is not completely free, so take into account the total cost of ownership (TCO) of migrating, including exit,  transition and support costs.
+Be aware that open source software is not completely free, so take into account the total cost of ownership (TCO) of migrating, including exit, transition, and support costs.

 ### Be Aware of Open Core